harrisj/harrisj.github.io/_projects/times-haiku.md

 with a spatula.
 ```

-Finding the haikus is only the beginning.
+_Finding the haikus is only the beginning.
 Because we want the poems to retain their visual integrity, even when people share them across social networks, we post them as images instead of text.
 On every image, you’ll notice a seemingly random background pattern of colored lines.
-The different orientations of those lines are computer-generated according to the meter of the first line of the poem.
+The different orientations of those lines are computer-generated according to the meter of the first line of the poem._

-So, what's next?
+_So, what's next?
 This experiment in automated poetry detection has only just begun.
 We’ll fine-tune the algorithm, expand the dictionary and see what treasures we find.
-We hope you’ll follow along.</em>
+We hope you’ll follow along._

 ## Launch and Reception
 After spending a few weeks refining the process, we decided to let the haiku generator run for a little bit so we could evaluate the bot and have a collection of dozens of haiku when the site was open.
 Since April is [National Poetry Month](https://poets.org/national-poetry-month), we picked April 1st, 2013 as the day to go live.